 right to complain to the Health Authority.

-Please note that we have to respect our duty of confidentiality to patients and a patient's consent will be necessary if a complaint is not made by the patient in person.
+Please note that we have to respect our duty of confidentiality to patients and a patient's consent will be necessary if a complaint is submitted via a proxy.
 If you wish to make a complaint,

 please telephone or write to Martin Crawford, our practice manager.
 He will take full details and a decision will be made on how best to undertake the investigation.
 We believe it is important to deal with